9 Queen's Road Central

-9 Queen's Road Central is a skyscraper located in the Central district of Hong Kong.
+9 Queen's Road Central is a skyscraper located in Central, Hong Kong.
 The tower rises 39 floors and 187 m in height.
 The building was completed in 1991.
 It was designed by architectural firm Wong Tung & Partners, and was developed by Hongkong Land.
 9 Queen's Road Central, which stands as the 80th-tallest building in Hong Kong, is composed almost entirely of commercial office space; the podium which the building rises out of is used for retailing.
 It is built in Art Deco style.